The Windows Project is a charitable trust, registered by the Charities Commission in 1981. The trust was established to

 The Project was actually founded in 1976, following an invitation to poets to create poetry workshops for Liverpool playschemes.
 From this a game-based approach was evolved which, as a working format, has proved successful not only in playschemes all over the region and beyond but also, with subsequent developments, in youth clubs, schools, libraries, colleges, day centres for elderly or disabled and residential institutions for care or custody.

-In the year to April 2010 the Project ran over 1000 sessions.
-Of these, 54% were held in places not normally associated with education, 17% were specifically directed to people with mental or physical difficulties and 69% were for children and young people in areas actually designated as being educationally deprived.
+The Windows Project runs sessionsin places not normally associated with education, many specifically directed to people with mental or physical difficulties and also for children and young people in areas designated as educationally deprived.

 Alongside these workshops the Project has sought in many other ways to improve the availability of advice and assistance to developing writers.